Luna Luis Ortiz

 In the late 1980’s Ortiz was a part of New York’s ballroom voguing scene and the club kids scene where his creativity for the arts flourished especially as a photographer.
 In 1988, he began his journey as an HIV awareness spokesperson for youth living with HIV at the Hetrick- Martin Institute.
 Over the years Ortiz has dedicated his life to HIV prevention and AIDS awareness for people around the world by appearing on MTV, VH1, PBS, Telemundo, NY1, MSNBC, ABC, Time Out with Magic Johnson and Arsenio Hall as well as Living in the Age of AIDS with Peter Jennings television specials.

 In 2007, Ortiz elevated his dedication to HIV prevention and youth work at Gay Men Health Crisis (GMHC).
-At GMHC, he works tirelessly on the agency’s social marketing campaigns as well as host youth workshops, conferences and health fairs to over 300 youth of color monthly.
+At GMHC, he works tirelessly on the agency’s social marketing campaigns such as the GLAAD award-winning ‘I Love My Boo’ campaign as well as host youth workshops, kiki balls, conferences and health fairs to over 250 youth of color monthly.
 He also plans and gathers a committee of House and Ball members for the annual Latex Ball.
-The Latex Ball draws a crowd of over 2,500 participants from around the world.
+The Latex Ball draws a crowd of over 2,000 participants from around the world.
 Ortiz also hosts “The Luna Show” on www.youtube.com/TheLunaShowNY that celebrates and preserves the ballroom history of the Latino and Black LGBT experience as well as HIV awareness.

 "I started taking pictures right after becoming infected with HIV in 1986.
 At first I was taking self-portraits because I thought I was going to die from complications due to AIDS.
 I felt the need to photograph myself so that my family had nice images of me.
 I discovered how therapeutic taking pictures was for me so I began my journey in the arts as a photographer.
 I was first intrigued with the lighting Josef von Sternberg used on Marlene Dietrich in her early films and also how beautiful George Hurrell made everyone seem God like in Hollywood with the simplicity and drama of light and shadows.
 I wanted to create my own Hollywood using my friends.
 Since I love old Hollywood films, I reflect on characters with my work, my subjects are acting or simply revealing themselves.
 I never looked at my art as political or about living with HIV.
 I wanted to show a different side of my life experiences.
 I lust over the fantasy of a perfect world with good dramatic lighting."